It had only been five years since Orville and Wilbur Wright

-Wright and killing his passenger Lieutenant Thomas Selfridge, who thus became
+A Wright Brothers aeroplane crash-landing at Fort Myer, Virginia, injuring Orville Wright and killing his passenger Lieutenant Thomas Selfridge, who thus became the first man to die in a powered aeroplane.

 (Photo by Hulton Archive/Getty Images)